-Filtering produces a crystal clear beer with none of the cloudy characters of hefeweizen.
+Filtering produces a crystal clear beer with none of the cloudy characters of a hefeweizen.
 The process also removes the stuff that contributes the beer's flavor and character, so krystal wheat beers are much lighter than regular wheats.
 They do retain the same banana and clove notes though these are far more subtle.

 - Edelweiss Weissbier Kristallklar

 Thanks to Hoegaarden, this once almost dead style has come roaring back.
 Brewed similar to hefeweizen, Belgian witbiers use a yeast that is similar to the Bavarians’ yeast in the way that it adds flavor and aroma but those characteristics are distinctly different.